Have you wondered why the virus infection is so difficult and time-consuming to diagnose?

 The resolution of the electron microscope

-In order to see smaller things, the scientists have to find an illumination with a wavelength much smaller than the visible light.
+In order to see smaller things, scientists have to find an illumination with a wavelength much smaller than visible light.
 In the early 1930s, they realized that electrons can do so and thus developed the transmission electron microscope (TEM).

 According to modern physics, an electron has both properties as a particle and a wave.
 As a result, an electron has a wavelength (called De Broglie wavelength) depending on its energy (or speed).
 For example, if an electron is speeded up in a vacuum tube to the speed of 1,000,000 meters per second (equal to 2.2 million miles per hour!), the De Broglie wavelength we get is around one-tenth of a nanometer, which is about the size of an atom.
 This is why we can use electron microscopes to probe the structure of atoms in a crystal directly.
 Therefore, seeing viruses with an electron microscope is a piece of cake.

 [In this figure] A transmission electron microscope in a dedicated research center.
 Photo credit: Alexander Fisher-Wagner/UC Davis.